How to Clean Smoke Damage on Walls and Ceilings

 DIY vs. Hiring a Pro

-In many cases, you can clean light or moderate smoke damage yourself using the aforementioned method.
-But if you have extensive smoke or fire damage, save yourself the trouble and call a fire restoration company for the best and safest results.
+In many cases, you can clean light or moderate smoke damage yourself using the method mentioned above, but this is best if you’ve only had a minor fire or just have minor smoke damage from a nearby wildfire.
+If you have extensive smoke or fire damage, save yourself the trouble and call a fire restoration company for the best and safest results.
+They can often get the work done much more quickly, and they can employ methods like ozone smoke removal to eliminate tough odors.

 Frequently Asked Questions